volution/z-tokens/documentation/readme/readme.txt

-  * download the executable and (optional) signature (replace linux with darwin (for OSX), freebsd, openbsd, etc., and remove the glibc token, and use x86_64 or aarch64 matching your processor, and in case of Linux replace glibc with musl and possibly glibc--static and musl--static):
+  * download the executable and (optional) signature (replace linux with darwin (for OSX), freebsd, openbsd, etc., and remove the glibc token, and use x86_64 or aarch64 matching your processor, and in case of Linux replace glibc with musl and possibly glibc--static and musl--static, there is even support for WebAssembly WASI):

 curl -s -L -f -S \
     -o /tmp/z-tokens \